 Much like "citizen data scientists" have emerged by taking advantage of augmented analytics that use machine learning and AI to "assist" the user in gaining deeper insights, the analyst of the future is empowered by similar advances around search-based, self-service analytics.
 There has always been a push to provide self-service analytics to business users to make informed decisions.
 It’s always been about connecting the “people” to the “data” to get deeper customer insights, analyze business risk, and more.

-To achieve this, ThoughtSpot delivers a Google-like experience for enterprise data, obfuscating all the scale and complexity inherent in modern cloud data stores to allow non-technical business users to ask and answer their own questions.
-Alteryx and ThoughtSpot together empower the analyst of the future by creating a more robust self-service environment where analysts can enable their colleagues throughout the organization to answer their own data questions.
+To achieve this, ThoughtSpot delivers a Google-like experience for enterprise analytics data, obfuscating all the scale and complexity inherent in modern cloud data stores to allow non-technical business users to ask and answer their own questions.
+Alteryx and ThoughtSpot together empower the analyst of the future by creating a more robust self-service BI environment where analysts can enable their colleagues throughout the organization to answer their own data questions.

 Alteryx simplifies all the data prep, enrichment, and predictive modeling necessary for new data sources, and ThoughtSpot makes it easy for non-technical business teams to answer their own questions from that data.
-This significantly reduces the burden placed on analysts and virtually eliminates the backlog of reporting requests.
+This significantly reduces the burden placed on analysts and virtually eliminates the backlog of business intelligence reporting requests.
 With this newfound freedom, the analyst of the future will create more robust data models, enhanced by additional data sources and predictive analytics, that will answer more sophisticated business questions.

 So, what’s next for the analyst of the future?
 “Citizen data scientist” is the right idea, but arguably the wrong title for the analyst of the future (besides, I have yet to meet anyone with “citizen” in their title).
 Why?
 Because for analysts to level up to perform advanced analyses with no-code/low-code AI and ML, they must first free up some of that 51% of time they spend simply searching for data and the 47% of time they spend preparing data for analysis.
 This requires the automation of repeatable business processes to reduce cycle times and free analysts from repetitive manual data processes.
 It’s that magical convergence of automated and accessible data inputs, automated analytic processes, and the amplification of human output that supports sustained, transformative business and workforce outcomes.